harrytucker/lego-scoreboard/MANUAL.md

 - `LEGO_APP_TYPE`: The application type.
 Supports `'bristol'`, for use in the Bristol final, and `'uk'`, for use in the UK final. the main differences are the customisations to the scoreboard due to the different format of the finals and number of teams.

 ## Database
-The database layout is as follows:
+The database layout is below. the metadat key is:
+- `PK`: Primary key.
+- `U`: Unique value.
+This may be enforced by the aplication or the database.

 ### User